fll-pigeons/gamechangers/docs/learningPlan.md

 4. Line Following:
    * straight, turns and maze using - color sensor
    * squaring on lines - using color sensor and gyro
+5. Reliability & attachments
-5. Other sensors (touch, ultrasonic, infrared)
+6. Other sensors (touch, ultrasonic, infrared)

 -----